Feeling overwhelmed, helpless, or just generally anxious? You're not alone.

 Here are 8 tips to reduce anxiety that can you can practice at home to help maintain your mental health during COVID-19.

 Many studies have shown that slow breathing can be used to suppress and reduce stress, including stress associated with certain types of panic attacks.
 When you’re feeling overwhelmed the easiest thing to do is to stop, sit down, close your eyes and practice deep breathing to help slow your heart rate and bring more oxygen back into your body.

 One big factor of anxiety right now could be the feeling of helplessness.

-Not knowing when you’ll be back to work, when this COVID-19 global pandemic will end, or who is going to get sick can be concerning.
+Not knowing when this COVID-19 global pandemic will end, or who is going to get sick can be concerning.
 It’s true that there are many things happening that are out of your control, but there are many things that you can control.